screenpages/amazon-payments-magento-plugin/README.md

-## Welcome to the Amazon Payments plugin for the Magento eCommerce platform.
+## Welcome to the Amazon Payments plugin for the Magento

 ### Pre-Requisites